Taras-Slovak/Food/README.md

 I studied pure javascript in action and created this food page. https://taras-slovak.github.io/JavaScript-in-action/

-Below I noted what technologies I applied and what elements I created.
+Below noted what technologies I applied and what elements I created.

 I learned following skills:
 - ClassList and delegation of events.